Tommer-04/SolarWatch_PUBLIC/README.md

     cd ../SolarWatchORMReact
     ```

+3. In the "vite.config.js" file replace the [BACKEND_URL] to url your backend is running on to make the proxy work.

-2. Install the dependencies:
+4. Install the dependencies:

     ```bash
     npm install
     ```

-3. Run the application:
+5. Run the application:

     ```bash
-    npm run
+    npm run dev
     ```

    The React frontend will be running locally on `http://localhost:5173`.